Deepan-Karmakar/p5.js-tutorial/Positioning-your-canvas.md

   https://github.com/processing/p5.js/issues/1333
 -->

-By default, your p5 sketch's canvas is added to the end of the web page it's in, and no styling is applied to it.
+By default, your p5 sketch’s canvas is added to the end of the web page it’s in, and no styling is applied to it.

-However, it's possible to position and style it any way you want with a bit of [HTML and CSS](Intro-to-HTML-and-CSS).
+However, it’s possible to position and style it any way you want with a bit of [HTML and CSS](Intro-to-HTML-and-CSS).

 Let's start with a simple sketch: